Al-Ashraf Musa ibn Adil: Conquest of Khilat

-The son of Sultan al-Adil I, al-Ashraf was installed by his father in Harran in 1201 as Governor of the Jezireh.
+Emir of Damascus (1229–1237)

 After his brother al-Mu'azzam's death in 1227, al-Ashraf received a request from his nephew, al-Muazzam's son, An-Nasir Dawud, for aid in opposing his brother al-Kamil of Egypt.
 Instead, al-Ashraf and al-Kamil came to an agreement to divide their nephew's lands between them.
 Al-Ashraf captured Damascus in June 1229 and took control of the city, serving as emir of Damascus until his death in 1237.
 He took Baalbek as well in 1230.
 In return, he ceded his lands in Mesopotamia to al-Kamil and acknowledged his supremacy, while an-Nasir had to be satisfied with the possession of a principality centered on Kerak in the Transjordan region.
 A number of years later, al-Ashraf began to chafe under his brother's authority, and in 1237 allied himself with Kayqubad I, the Seljuk Sultan of Rûm, and various Ayyubid princelings based in Syria, against al-Kamil.
 However, Kayqubad died early in the summer of that year, and al-Ashraf himself died on 27 August, breaking up the alliance.
 Al-Ashraf was succeeded in Damascus by his younger brother, as-Salih Ismail.